Loops in Python

 initialize with Mathematical Values.
 The first

 loop is then executed because the condition matches.
+The first loop counts down from ten to

 zero in increments of one.